Updated April 4, 2022

-Meet Kuma.
-Our most improved dog for 2016!
+Meet Kuma-Most improved Dog of 2016!
 My first meeting with Kuma was his face lunging towards mine, at the end of his leash, barking insanely!
 It took 3 visits to even be able to touch him.
 After a lot of hard work by his humans, with our guidance, Kuma can now go for walks and have humans over without exploding.

-Miles and his mom Austin-Most Improved Dog in Canine Basics class.
-Oct 26, 2016 Miles came to Austin as a rescue.
+Miles with Mom Austin.
+Miles is most improved dog in Canine Basics class.
+On October 26, 2016, Miles came to Austin as a rescue.
 He barked and ran from Miss Marie at their first meeting.
 Miles barked at anyone coming into the house, or even passing by the door.
 Miles lunged at every dog that walked by.
 With the help of a turkey diet, some calming herbs and lots and lots of hard work, Miles has calmed down and can be walked down the street without having a meltdown.

-Snow-Most Improved Puppy in Class 10/1/16 Snow came to class the first day lunging at and trying to hump Tiberius.
-Snow thought that trying to hump Moira was really fun until Moira informed her that was unacceptable (Malamute style).
-By class 4, Snow had decided that being a lady-and calmly letting Edddie Munster say hello, was the proper thing to do.
+Snow was most improved puppy in class on October 1, 2016.
+Snow came to class the first day lunging at and trying to hump Tiberius.
+Snow thought that trying to hum Moira was really fun until Moira informed her that was unacceptable (malamute Style).
+By class 4, snow had decided that being a lady and calmly letting Eddie Munster say hello, was the proper thing to do.
 In six weeks, Snow grew up from a little demon to a polite young lady.

-Meet Chip-most improved dog in Canine Basics class, July 2016.
-Chip began his life as a stray on an reservation in New Mexico.
-His dog mom was a stray, so Chip was undernourished and only knew humans to be cruel and uncaring.
+Meet Chip – most improved dog in Canine Basics class, July 2016.
+Chip began his life as a stray on a reservation in New Mexico.
+His dog mom was a stray, so Chip was under-nourished and only knew humans to be cruel and uncaring.
 He was rescued and brought to Colorado as a puppy.
 He was adopted by Nick into the only human family he ever knew.
 Chip began life in his forever home with no doggy or human social skills.
-Earlier this year, he got out of the house with his adopted doggy sister Moo and pounced on another dog, which got him into trouble.
+Earlier this year, he got out of the house with his adopted doggy sister Moo and pounced on another dog which got him into trouble.